Introduction

 Conclusion

 Understanding what 10% of 20,000 is, and more broadly, how percentages work, is a fundamental skill that has wide-ranging applications.
-Whether you're calculating discounts, taxes, or investment returns, percentages provide a simple yet powerful way to express proportions and make informed decisions.
-By mastering this concept, you can navigate financial calculations, interpret statistical data, and solve everyday problems with confidence.
+Plus, whether you're calculating discounts, taxes, or investment returns, percentages provide a simple yet powerful way to express proportions and make informed decisions.
+By mastering this concept, you can work through financial calculations, interpret statistical data, and solve everyday problems with confidence.
 Remember, percentages are not just numbers; they are tools that help us understand and interact with the world around us.